Lukas-Netz/se-rwth.github.io/_pages/contact.md

 located close to the central station.

-Prices for a double room in Aachen range from € 80 to € 170 depending on season and room as usual (Special times: CHIO, Karls-Preis and Carneval).
+Prices for a double room in Aachen range from € 80 to € 170 depending on season and room as usual (Special times: CHIO:  ~End June-early July, Karlspreis ~Mid May, and Carneval  ~February).